Negation and partial axiomatizations of dependence and independence logic revisited: A hierarchy of negatable atoms

-Having settled a hierarchy of negatable formulas, a natural question to ask is whether it is possible to extend the hierarchy in some way while keeping the negatability of the formulas.
-Let us now try to answer this question.
+Having identified a hierarchy of negatable formulas, a natural question to ask is whether it is possible to extend the hierarchy in some way while keeping the negatability of the formulas.
+Let us now try to provide an answer to this question.